 Jennifer Pallian via Unsplash

-“Research has shown foods high in sugar increase the production of IGF-1, a peptide hormone which stimulates growth but can also cause an overproduction of sebum aka excess oil,” says Hope.
+“Research has shown foods high in sugar increase the production of IGF-1, a peptide hormone that stimulates growth but can also cause an overproduction of sebum, aka excess oil,” says Hope.
+Try switching your sugary 4 p.m. snack for an apple and peanut butter or oatcakes and guacamole.

 Eaters Collective via Unsplash